 The effectiveness of a distributed cache also depends on your ability to administer and monitor it through user friendly GUI tools.
 In this regard, Redis does not provide any GUI tools for its cache administration or monitoring.
 The only things available to you are the command line tools.

 On the other hand, NCache provides powerful GUI based tools like NCache Manager and NCache Monitor for cache administration and monitoring.
 Some people however prefer to use command line tools because you can use them in scripts for automation.
 In this regard, NCache also provides all the cache administration through command line tools.

 ASP.NET View State Caching

 View State is a powerful mechanism which ASP employs to store pages, controls and custom values between multiple HTTP requests across clients and the servers.
 This View State is passed in the form of an encrypted text which becomes very large in cases involving forms with lot of controls, Data Grid control or some other complex controls.
 This raises two concerns:

 - Security risk

 Both of these concerns will be answered if we have a distributed cache that can store the View State text and passes back an identifier that can be used to retrieve our View State from the store.
 NCache provides this exact functionality in the form of ASP.NET View State Caching whereas Redis does not.

 Memcached is a popular distributed cache that is being used by a host of applications to benefit from the performance boost being discussed herein.
 It however has a number of limitations in the areas of high availability, data replication, cache elasticity, and ease of management.

-For a feature by feature comparison of NCache with Redis, please take a look at the following link:
+So, get ready to use and download NCache as an alternative to Redis to enjoy its rich features and quality performance!
+For a feature by feature comparison of NCache with Redis, please take a look at Redis vs. NCache.